Guidelines for Writing References

 All references appearing in the text must be listed in the list of references, numerated in the order they are cited in the text, with only the ordinal number of the reference and Latin names and words written in italic.
 When citing multiple references, use commas (without spaces) to separate them, e.g. (2,3,5), and an unspaced en dash to join a range inlcuding three or more consecutive references, e.g. (5-7) or (14,17-20).
 If citing author name(s) in the text, give reference number immediately after the name, e.g. Pratchett (6) or Adams et al. (7).
 References in figures and tables must follow the consecutive order in the text in accordance with the sequence established by the first mentioning of the particular figure or table in the text.

+Authors are advised to use only relevant and verifiable sources.
 Recommended style for writing references is according to ICMJE.
 Basic format for writing references in the list of references is as follows: Autor AA, Author BB.
 Full title of article.
 Abbrev J Title.
 Year;volume(issue):pages.
 For other formats, see examples.
 For abbreviations for periodicals see Web of Science Journal Title Abbreviations.
 Page numbers should be written as for example 11-5, 26-32, 104-18, 204-9, etc. Doi numbers must be provided for all references that contain it, and written in a separate line at the end of the corresponding reference in the format https://doi.org/.
 If in doubt, doi numbers can be checked at www.crossref.org.
 Authors must be careful not to repeat the same reference.

 All references need to be cited as in the following examples: